john-science/armi/doc/developer/guide.rst

 -------------------
 *Interfaces* (:py:class:`armi.interfaces.Interface`) operate upon the Reactor Model to do analysis.
 They're designed to allow expansion of the code in a natural and well-organized manner.
-Interfaces are useful to link external codes to ARMI as well for adding new internal physics into the rest of the system.
+Interfaces are useful to link external code to ARMI as well for adding new internal physics into the rest of the system.
 As a result, very many aspects of ARMI are contained within interfaces.